-The telescopic articulated remote mast (TARM) was developed to support ex-vessel maintenance of JET, originally deployed from a large gantry crane in the JET containment hall.
-However, it was never utilized for this purpose due to lower-than-expected radiation levels in the hall.
-The primary joint structure consists of a supporting vertical "mast" that can rotate around the central axis of its body and provide linear translational vertical movement.
+The Telescopic Articulated Remote Mast (TARM) was developed to support ex-vessel maintenance of JET, originally deployed from a large gantry crane in the JET containment hall.
+However, it was never utilised for this purpose due to lowerthan-expected radiation levels in the hall.
+The primary joint structure consists of a supporting vertical "mast" that can rotate around the central axis of its body as well as provide linear translational vertical movement.
 This then supports a boomtype deployer "arm" similar in structure to the JET booms.
-This boom-arm is connected to the mast by a horizontal telescopic joint that may extend and retract the remaining rotational joints that support an end-effector, as shown in Fig. 3.
-This system positions the end-effector with nine DOFs.
-Now, the TARM is being used by Remote Applications in Challenging Environments (RACE) as a test rig for various systems such as JET boom components and an adaptive position controller for DEMO remote maintenance systems.
+This boom-arm is connected to the mast by a horizontal telescopic joint that may extend and retract the remaining rotational joints that support an end-effector, like that shown in Fig.3.
+This system positions the end-effector with 9 degrees of freedom.
+Now the TARM is being used by RACE as a test rig for various systems such as JET Boom components and an adaptive position controller for DEMO remote maintenance systems.